puppetlabs-toy-chest/puppet-in-docker/README.md

 ### API

-The resulting images expose a label based API for gathering information about the image or for use in further automation.
+The resulting images expose a label-based API for gathering information about the image or for use in further automation.
 For example:

 ```
 $ docker inspect -f "{{json .Config.Labels }}" puppet/puppet-agent-ubuntu | jq